 Top tip: When out and about, it is advisable for women to cover their shoulders.
 Nothing is ever said, but it is just respectful.

-If you would like any further information, or a copy of the latest pre-arrival information, email our Brunei Co-ordinator at email@example.com
+If you would like any further information, or have a question on a family assignment to Brunei please email firstname.lastname@example.orgBack to top

 There are currently around thirty Service personnel, accompanied by families, stationed away from the main Brunei Garrison on ‘Loan Service’.